 What is Gamma Knife?

-Gamma Knife® radiosurgery is a precise and powerful treatment for brain disorders.
+Gamma Knife® therapy is one of the most precise, powerful and proven treatments for brain disorders.
 It is noninvasive, effective and safe.
 This makes it the optimal choice for treating a wide variety of conditions including benign or malignant brain tumors, blood vessel malformations, trigeminal neuralgia (also called tic douloureux) and tremor.

-Gamma Knife is not an actual knife.
-It is a method of radiosurgery that delivers extremely focused beams of cobalt radiation to precise targets in the brain – as many as 201 individual beams.
+Gamma Knife is not an actual knife and Gamma Knife® therapy does not involve surgery.
+Instead, it focuses 201 precise beams of radiation directly on the tumor.
 Individually, the beams are too weak to damage healthy tissue.
 Together, they converge to deliver powerful treatment to a single point.

 Our experienced Gamma Knife team provides patients with maximum safety and efficacy.
 Skilled pre-treatment planning and the radiation’s focused delivery method lead to improved patient outcomes, enhanced quality of life and virtually nonexistent damage to healthy brain tissue.